What the heck is the difference between a paste called “pomade" and of course a paste called "paste". Confused yet? Read on.

 So What's the Best Hair Styling Product for You?

 At the end of the day, putting stuff in your hair is always kind of like our 10 year old selves playing with mud.
 You have to try stuff out.
-Get a pomade, a clay, and a and test which one gives you the effect you want.
+Get a pomade and a paste and test which one gives you the effect you want.
 Stay curious, and find the thing that will take your hair game to the next level (it’s probably not mud).